MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 ### Workflow

-In this example scenario, deployment of SWIFT's Alliance Cloud in Azure involves using two Azure subscriptions.
+In this example scenario, deployment of SWIFT Alliance Cloud in Azure involves using two Azure subscriptions.
 The two-subscription design separates resources based on the primary responsibility for each resource:

 * SWIFT customers are primarily responsible for supplying the resources for the SIL in one Azure subscription.
 * In a second Azure subscription, SWIFT provides the virtual firewall, Juniper vSRX.
 This component is part of the solution for managed connectivity of Alliance Connect Virtual.